 “Next time,” he says.

 He talks to me from the bathroom.
 He’s in a towel after his shower.
 He’s staring at his profile, mousey white hair on his knobby shoulders.
-Finely wrinkled skin on his neck.
+Finely crenelated skin on a parapet neck.
 Cellulite on his lats.
-He’s patting talcum on his armpits and chest and humming a song from 1906: "If It Takes My Whole Week's Pay."
+He’s patting talcum powder on his armpits and humming a song from 1906: "If It Takes My Whole Week's Pay."

 My moods wear on my wife.
 Jesus in my heart.
 But it's only half the rent.